DA: Charges against Delta officers in man’s meth-intoxication death would be ‘grossly inappropriate’

 Buffington also summoned an ambulance.

-During the first moments of the encounter, he learned from Porter that Porter had consumed 4 grams of meth, twice the amount he usually took — “an extremely elevated amount.”
+During the first moments of the encounter, he learned Porter had consumed 4 grams of meth, twice the amount he usually took — “an extremely elevated amount.”

 As Buffington approached Porter, the man got up and positioned himself in a dead-end, 4-foot-wide area between a home and a fence.
 Buffington kept reassuring Porter and trying to get him to come out so he could go to the hospital; Porter in response struck Buffington in the shin with a bit of particle board.